 The appraiser, who assesses the property’s value to protect the lender

 Instead of going toe-to-toe with all these parties alone, lean on an expert.
-Your agent relies on experience and training to make the right moves throughout the negotiation.
-They’ll know what levers to pull, how to address each individual concern, and when you may want to get a second opinion.
-When you sell your house yourself, you’ll need to be prepared to have these conversations on your own.
+They’ll know what levers to pull, how to address everyone’s concerns, and when you may want to get a second opinion.

-Real estate professionals have the expertise to price your house accurately and competitively.
-To do so, they compare your house to recently sold homes in your area and factor in the current condition of your house.
-These factors are key to making sure your house is priced to move quickly and get you the maximum return on your investment.
+Real estate professionals know the ins and outs of how to price your house accurately and competitively.
+To do so, they compare your house to recently sold homes in your area and factor in the current condition of your home.
+These steps are key to making sure it’s set to move quickly while still getting you the highest possible final sale price.

 Content previously posted on Keeping Current Matters